ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 However if you don’t currently collect information about your grants, you will need to start gathering that data in order to publish it using the 360Giving Data Standard.

-Depending on what range of information you want to start collecting, you can set up your own spreadsheet, fill out an adapted version of the 360Giving Spreadsheet Template or collect your data in a 360Giving Conversion Tool template.
+Depending on what range of information you want to start collecting, you can set up your own spreadsheet, fill out an adapted version of the 360Giving Spreadsheet Template or collect your data in a Conversion Tool Template.
 For further details see the options for publishing using a spreadsheet section [below.](options-for-publishing-using-a-spreadsheet)

 ```eval_rst
 .. _funders-with-a-grants-management-system: